-The U.S. Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA) are critical regulating entities for the financial services industry in America.
+The U.S. Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA) are critical regulating entities for the financial services industry in the United States.
 They oversee financial markets to ensure that they are fair and orderly, and to protect investors.
 The role of financial regulators is to facilitate a sound financial services industry that consists of markets, exchanges, and firms that comply with their laws and regulations.

-What Is Financial Industry Regulatory Authority (FINRA)?
+What Is the Financial Industry Regulatory Authority (FINRA)?

-The SEC supervises FINRA in writing and enforcing investing rules that all registered broker dealers in the U.S. must follow.
+The SEC supervises FINRA in writing and enforcing investing rules that all registered broker-dealers in the U.S. must follow.
 FINRA makes sure that these firms comply with these rules, as it facilitates market transparency and educates investors.

-Specifically Regulates Margin Accounts
+FINRA Regulates Margin Accounts

-FINRA also regulates margin accounts, which involve a customer borrowing funds from a firm to make trades.
-Under FINRA margin requirements, some securities cannot be purchased on margin, in which case a cash account must be used to deposit 100% of the purchase price.
 FINRA rules require traders to have 25% or more of the current market value of securities in the account, otherwise they may be required to deposit more funds or securities to meet the 25% threshold.
 If this requirement is not met, the firm may need to liquidate the securities to bring the account to the required level.

 What Is the Securities and Exchange Commission (SEC)?